Ketel Marte Player Props: Diamondbacks vs. Pirates

 Ketel Marte At The Plate

-- Among qualifying hitters in baseball, he ranks 18th in batting average, 26th in on-base percentage, and 25th in slugging.
+- Among qualified hitters in MLB, he ranks 19th in batting average, 25th in on-base percentage, and 25th in slugging.

-- Marte has had at least one RBI in 35.8% of his games this season (29 of 81), with more than one RBI 12 times (14.8%).
-He has also been responsible for three or more of his team's runs in three contests.
+- Marte has picked up an RBI in 35.4% of his games this year, with two or more RBI in 14.6% of his games.
+He has also driven in three or more runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.